NFOK19003U Foodomics and Plant Foods

 Describe foodomics data processing and analysis procedures

-Ability to identify critical points in the workflow
+Ability to identify critical points when designing and executing foodomics studies

-Interpret raw datasets and convert into informative metabolite table
+Process raw GC-MS, LC-MS, and NMR data and convert into an informative metabolite table

-Perform analysis of the generated foodomics datasets according to the investigated scientific question
+Perform chemometrics on foodomics data according to the investigated scientific question

 See Absalon for a list of course literature